Total memory subsystem IP

 for high performance SoC

-OPENEDGES is only an IP provider who provides both NoC and Memory controller.
+OPENEDGES is the only SoC IP vendor that provides both NoC and Memory controller IP.

 There are two important areas to achieve high performance for your SoC;

-Traditionally you need to get an NoC from an NoC IP vendor and a DRAM controller from another DRAM controller IP vendor.
-In this case, even if the NoC and the DRAM controller provide good performance respectively, you may encounter some performance issues when you use the NoC and the DRAM controller together due to some interoperability reason.
+Traditionally you need to get an NoC from an NoC IP vendor and a DRAM controller from a separate DRAM controller IP vendor.
+In this case, even if the NoC and the DRAM controller provide good performance respectively, you may encounter some performance issues when you use the NoC and the DRAM controller together due to interoperability issue.

-OPENEDGES provides both IPs so you don’t have to concern about such interoperability issue between them.
-In addition to that, OPENEDGES provides ActiveQoS technology so you can achieve the best performance throughout the system.
+OPENEDGES provides both IPs making interoperability a non-issue.
+In addition to that, OPENEDGES provides ActiveQoS technology to aid in achieving the best performance throughout the system.

-Although the combination of OIC and OMC can achieve the best performance, OIC and OMC themselves have supreme technologies.
-OIC uses two proprietary technologies; HyperPath and LDA.
-HyperPath can make data transfer high frequency and high efficiency.
+The combination of OIC and OMC can provide significant aid in achieving the best performance.
+OIC and OMC used by themselves also provide feature sets that provide a competitive advantage..
+OIC uses two significant technologies; HyperPath and LDA.
+HyperPath can facilitate data transfer high frequency and high efficiency.
 LDA can provide floor plan flexibility and physical design friendliness.
-By using those technologies, you can achieve 2x data throughput with 1/2 area compared to other conventional solutions.
-OMC uses its own proprietary out-of-order scheduling algorithm; Cohort scheduling algorithm so you can achieve much better DRAM utilization while preserving short latency.
+Through the use of those technologies, OPENEDGES’ customers can achieve 2x data throughput with 1/2 area compared to other conventional solutions.
+OMC uses its own proprietary out-of-order scheduling algorithm; Cohort scheduling algorithm so users can achieve much higher DRAM utilization while preserving short latency targets.

-OIC internally uses HyperPath technology for data transfer.
-The HyperPath technology can provide high data throughput.
-And proprietary HXI (Hyper-path eXpress Interface) protocol is used for the internal communication.
-HXI is designed to achieve 100% data transfer efficiency and short latency, which are vital for high performance SoCs like AI application.
+OIC internally uses HyperPath technology internally for data transfer.
+HyperPath technology facilitates high data throughput.
+Additionally a proprietary HXI (Hyper-path eXpress Interface) protocol is used for the internal communication.
+HXI is designed to achieve 100% data transfer efficiency and low latency, which are vital for high performance SoCs like AI application.

-Traditionally register slices are used for long distance transfer in an SoC.
-In this case, when the distance is very long, a lot of register slices need to be inserted so the gate count becomes big and timing closure will be difficult because all of the register slices are in a same clock domain so the domain size becomes big.
+With traditional NoCs, register slices are used for long distance transfer in an SoC.
+In the event, that the distance is very long, a significant number of register slices need to be inserted.
+The end result is that gate count is impacted.
+A second order affect is that timing closure will be difficult because all of the register slices are in a same clock domain.

 OIC can use a different approach, which is LDA (Long Distance Asynchronous) protocol.
 By using the proprietary LDA protocol, you can have much smaller gate count and much easier physical design than the register slice scheme.